 My research focusses on Cryptography, and more specifically on Secure Multiparty Computation.
 I am however interested in most problems at the frontier between discrete mathematics and theoretical computer science.
 In particular the following: Cryptography, Graph Theory, Combinatorics, Complexity Theory.

-Eurocrypt'21"Breaking the Circuit Size Barrier for Secure Computation under Quasi-Polynomial LPN", Geoffroy Couteau and P. M., 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques (Eurocrypt'21), Zagreb, Croatia, 17-21 October 2021. (accepted)
+Eurocrypt'21"Breaking the Circuit Size Barrier for Secure Computation under Quasi-Polynomial LPN", Geoffroy Couteau and P. M., in Proceedings of the 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques (Eurocrypt'21), Zagreb, Croatia, 17-21 October 2021.
+Eprint

 TCC'20"Topology-Hiding Communication from Minimal Assumptions", Marshall Ball, Elette Boyle, Ran Cohen, Lisa Kohl, Tal Malkin, P. M., and Tal Moran, in Proceedings of the 18th Theory of Cryptography Conference (TCC'20), Online, 15-19 November 2020.
 Eprint